Merck hit with $285,000 verdict in Fosamax trial

 Another 842 lawsuits alleging femur injuries are pending in the U.S. District Court in New Jersey.
 Other lawsuits are pending in state courts.

-The only other Fosamax case that Merck has lost at trial resulted in a $8 million verdict by a federal jury in Manhattan in June 2010 for Shirley Boles, a Florida woman who alleged she developed osteonecrosis of the jaw after taking the drug.
+The only other Fosamax case that Merck has lost at trial resulted in a $8 million verdict by a federal jury in Manhattan for Shirley Boles, a Florida woman who alleged she developed osteonecrosis of the jaw after taking the drug.

-In October 2010, Keenan reduced the verdict to $1.5 million.
-Merck is appealing the case.

 Fosamax had annual sales of $3 billion until its U.S. patent lapsed in 2008 and generic versions flooded the market.

-Merck shares were up 53 cents, or 1.3 percent, at $41.38 on the New York Stock Exchange in late afternoon trading.
+Merck shares were up 50 cents, or 1.2 percent, at $41.35 on the New York Stock Exchange in afternoon trading.

 The case is Scheinberg v.
 Merck & Co, Inc., U.S. District Court, Southern District of New York, 09-4119.